subirvarma/GeneralCognitics/_posts/zeno.md

 We can try to pin down the arrow's trajectory by looking at intermediate instants of time, for example if $t_C = {t_A + t_B\over 2}$, then the arrow will be at the point $x(t_C)$ at $t=t_C$.
 But this not enough to pin down the motion, since we still don't know how the arrow got from $x(t_A)$ to $x(t_C)$.
 We can continue this procedure of halving the time intervals *ad infinitum*, but however many times we do it, it is still impossible to pin down the instant at which the arrow is actually moving, since there is always a gap between successive points!

 This description of the arrows flight implicitly assumes that both space and time are made up of discrete points, so that the arrow is moving from one discrete point to another as time progresses.
 This is clearly not a satisfactory picture, since given the starting point $x(t_A)$, clearly there is no 'next' point that the arrow can go to, since if there was any such point, one can always find another point that is closer to the starting point by using the halving procedure.
 This means that trying to understand the movement of the arrow, as something that is moving from point to point in space, does not make sense.
-The arrow is in fact moving over the continuum of points, which is why it is impossible to find out the point where it will be at the very next instant, **since the next instant does not exist in a continuum of points**.
+The arrow is in fact moving over the continuum of points, which is why it is impossible to find out the point where it will be at the very next instant, **since the next instant does not exist in a continuum**.

 We can make the successive points as close together as we like, since space and time are both continuums.
 It turns out, that this is as close as we can get to picturing movement.
 Note that movement is actually happening over a continuum but our brains have a great deal of difficulty picturing this.
 We are more comfortable with points in space, and starting from a point we look for the next point in space that the arrow will occupy.
 However math is telling us that there is no next point!
 But this does not mean that movement cannot happen.
 The arrow does move, but its moving over a dense continuum of points which we can't visualize very well.
 Not only we can't visualize it, but when this idea was first introduced by Cauchy, Weierstrass et.al., even mathematicians had a poor understanding of what a continuum is.